 That’s when grant money can swoop in to save the day (and your budget).

 Plus, if you find you enjoy writing grant applications, grant writing can be a lucrative niche as well.

 Ready to apply for money to fund your writing?

-These grants are available to women and transgender artists and writers based in the Delaware Valley region, whose work emphasizes social change.
+These grants are available to women and transgender artists and writers based in Greater Philadelphia, whose work emphasizes social change.
 That means, “social change must be integral to the ideas, beliefs and goals that are woven throughout your [writing] and your process of creating and sharing your art,” and should positively engage the community.

 Keep in mind that one key to success for this grant is securing a “Change Partner”: an individual, business, or organization that is connected to your work, and who will endorse your project.